matomatical/8bIT-Project/README.md

 If you want to build and install the application directly on your device, follow these steps.

-* From Unity, navigate to `File > Build Settings` (`cmd+^+B`/`ctrl+^+B`)
-* If the selected platform (the one with the unity icon in the platform list) is not Android, select Android and press `Select Platform`.
-* Press `Build`, and select a location to save your build.
+* Go to `File > Build Settings > Build` (`cmd+B`/`ctrl+B`), and select a location to save your build.
 * After the build succeeds, connect your Android device and copy the resulting apk file to somewhere on your device.
 * Navigate to the apk file from your device, and press it to begin installing.
 You may have to alter your security settings to allow installation of third-party apks.

-(WARNING: Do not install apk files from sources you do not trust.)
+> (WARNING: Do not install apk files from sources you do not trust.)

 * After the application has been installed, launch it from your device.

 ##### Deploying to Android Device Remotely